 - You cannot file for Interim orders without filing for Final orders as well

 - If you file for a Final Order and the proceedings commence, and you must apply for an interim order, you must file an Application in a Case with a supporting Affidavit.

 The documentation that you have to prepare when filing for an Interim hearing includes:

 - Notice of Abuse, Violence, or Risk for a Parenting Application

 Preparing for the hearing

-Once you’ve filed for an Interim order, you’ll need to prepare for the hearing.
-The earlier you start, the more supporting evidence you’ll be able to procure, so start as early as possible.
+Once you’ve filed an Interim order, you must prepare for the hearing.
+The earlier you start, the more supporting evidence you can procure, so start as early as possible.